Why B2B Brands Need an Effective Website

-It is easy to dismiss your B2B website as anything more than a domain holder simply due to how B2B sales are done.
+It is easy to dismiss your B2B website as anything more than a domain holder simply due to how B2B sales funnels operate.
 B2B is still largely face to face, talking to your clients and building a strong relationship before selling them your product or solution.
 It is an effective method that remains important for all B2B related transactions.

 But that does not mean that a good website experience isn’t important.
-Even in the world of B2B websites are a crucial touch point that you can use to convince business that your product or service may just be worth contacting you over.
+Even in the world of B2B, websites are a crucial touchpoint that you can use to convince a business that your product or service may just be worth contacting you over.
 To understand how you can create an amazing website experience for your B2B business it is important to understand what a website in B2B can achieve.